adamskrodzki/recipie-finder/README.md

 When running `npm test`, you should see:
 - Backend: 2 tests passing (health endpoint tests)
-- Frontend: 3 tests passing (App component tests)
+- Frontend: 17 tests passing (App, IngredientsInput, and RecipeList component tests)
 - All tests should exit with code 0

 ## Project Structure